 - Server-Side Encryption – Amazon S3 will encrypt your data before saving it on disks, and decrypt it when you download the data.

 - Client-Side Encryption – allows data encryption on the client’s side and then uploads it to Amazon S3.
-In this case, user manages the encryption process, keys, etc.
+In this case, the user manages the encryption process, keys, etc.

 Server-side encryption, with a password on the server’s side, is convenient and transparent for users, but it only protects the data at rest.
 If someone should access the raw disks for the AWS bucket without proper security credentials, they’ll get a lot of useless encrypted files.
 However, if they access the files because of incorrect user-privileges, AWS happily decrypts the data at access time.
 The data leaked from the breaches mentioned above likely did not implement any encryption or used something like server-side encryption.
 This type of encryption is automatic on the AWS side.